 Discounts on New Video Games

 Video game lovers who sign up for Amazon Prime get 20% off new titles with launch-day delivery.
-The discount can be used up to two weeks after a newly released game comes out, and also applies to pre-orders.
+The discount only applies to pre-orders for physical games shipped and sold by Amazon.
+Special editions, bundles, re-releases, and re-masters are excluded from this perk.
 Have a Twitch.tv account?
 Sync it up with Amazon Prime and cash in on free in-game content, exclusive discounts and other gaming perks with Twitch Prime.

 Amazon Prime Early Access